fieldtrip/website/tutorial/epilepsy.md

 ## Introduction

-This tutorial describes how to perform a source localisation on epilepsy data using a kurtosis beamformer method implemented in FieldTrip.
+This tutorial describes how to perform a source localization on epilepsy data using a kurtosis beamformer method implemented in FieldTrip.
 The tutorial assumes that the reader is already experienced with epilepsy data, and understands the basics of MEG, but is perhaps not familiar with FieldTrip or its capabilities.
 The tutorial does not attempt to fully explain the intrepretation of the results, which requires clinical expertise and further knowledge of the case histories.

-The tutorial covers data for 3 patients, all shared via our FTP server.
+The tutorial covers data for 3 patients, all shared via our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
 The provided datasets have varying degrees of clinical complexity.
 The more complex cases are, of course, the ones most likely to be referred for MEG recordings prior to consideration for surgery.

-For one of the patients, Case 3, we provide a detailed line-by-line breakdown of the MATLAB code required to analyze the data.
+For one of the patients, case 3, we provide a detailed line-by-line breakdown of the MATLAB code required to analyze the data.
 We outline the steps in obtaining the beamformer outputs, from anatomical coregistration right through to plotting source images.
 We note an important extra step that is required in computing the beamformer for data collected on an Neuromag/Elekta/MEGIN system compared to a CTF system.
 We also describe how to output the source images into NiFTI format for viewing in other software such as [MRIcro](https://www.mccauslandcenter.sc.edu/crnl/tools), and how to output source timeseries as a file which can be examined clinically alongside the original data in [AnyWave](http://meg.univ-amu.fr/wiki/AnyWave) data viewing software.

 For patients 1 and 2, we simply provide a summary of the outputs and some other useful observations.
-These datasets can be analyzed by the reader in exactly the same way as Case 3.
+These datasets can be analyzed by the reader in exactly the same way as case 3.

-All the MEG data were recorded at Aston Brain Centre (ABC) using both a 275-channel CTF system and using a 306-channel Neuromag system.
-The case reports and the data are kindly provided by Professor Stefano Seri; the steps in the kurtosis pipeline itself were provided by Dr Caroline Witton on behalf of the Aston clinical team.
+All the MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using a Neuromag 306-channel system.
+The case reports and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>); the steps in the kurtosis pipeline itself were provided by [Dr Caroline Witton](https://www2.aston.ac.uk/lhs/staff/az-index/wittonc-0) on behalf of the Aston clinical team.
 The data have been clinically analyzed by the staff of ABC using the software accompanying the MEG systems.
 The FieldTrip analysis demonstrated here is only for educational purposes.

 ## Background

-The kurtosis beamformer approach described here, for identifying the source(s) of epileptiform activity, was originally published by Kirsch et al (2006) and has subsequently been validated in other studies (e.g. [Hall et al 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5953276/)).
-Beamformer-based source localization can have particular advantages in cases where a wide network of cortical areas are affected, or where there is an initial lack of a priori evidence (e.g. from MRI or EEG) about the likely source of epileptogenic activity.
+The kurtosis beamformer approach described here, for identifying the source(s) of epileptiform activity, was originally published by [Kirsch et al. 2006](https://www.ncbi.nlm.nih.gov/pubmed/16893680) and has subsequently been validated in other studies (e.g. [Hall et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5953276/)).
+Beamformer-based source localization can have particular advantages in cases where a wide network of cortical areas are affected, or where there is an initial lack of _a_ _priori_ evidence (e.g. from MRI or EEG) about the likely source of epileptogenic activity.
 Beamformers also provide excellent improvement in signal to noise ratio of the data.

 ## Procedure